Dwarfsobaka/Hippodrome/README.md

 # Hippodrome
-This is a console game
+This is a console game on the course javarush.